 - Answer before flagging: Always select an answer before flagging a question, even if it is your first instinct.
 If you run out of time during the second pass, at least you have an answer recorded.

-Using Breaks Wisely
+Using Your Break Wisely

 - Hydrate properly: Drink water steadily.
 Avoid excessive caffeine.
 If you rely on coffee, have a moderate amount during the break, not more than your normal intake, to avoid jitters.